etheriau/monotouch-log4net/README.md

-monotouch-log4net
+monotouch-log4net / log4net for Xamarin Unified IOS
 ====================

-Finally, Apache log4net made to run on MonoTouch iOS.
+Finally, Apache log4net made to run on MonoTouch iOS and Xamarin's Unified IOS builds.
 It's a work in progress, alpha quality code base.
 Please help me by reporting and fixing bugs!

 Because MonoTouch doesn't support System.Configuration, you must use a plain xml configuration file, and include it as a bundled resource.
 The file watch feature is also removed.
 Lastly, the following appenders are working.